-The SCR by risk models has been calculated by the Solvency II standard formula methodology as of December 31, 2021, that is listed in Section C Risk Profile.
+The SCR by risk models has been calculated by the Solvency II standard formula methodology as of 31st December 2023, that is listed in Section C Risk Profile.
 Additionally, figure S.25.01.22 of the Appendix contain more detailed information on the regulatory capitals.

-The Consolidated Group's total SCR included in Appendix S.25.01.22 amounts to EUR 53,301 corresponding to the level of own funds required by the supervisory authorities from the insurance and reinsurance companies for the purpose of absorbing significant losses and offering the policyholders and insurance beneficiaries a reasonable guarantee that the payments will be made upon maturity.
+The Consolidated Group's total SCR included in Appendix S.25.01.22 amounts to EUR 70,863 corresponding to the level of own funds required by the supervisory authorities from the insurance and reinsurance companies for the purpose of absorbing significant losses and offering the policyholders and insurance beneficiaries a reasonable guarantee that the payments will be made upon maturity.

-As detailed in Section C the risk profile of the Solunion Group is mainly affected by the non-life underwriting risk, to which the premiums and reserve risk mainly contribute.
+As detailed in Section C the risk profile of the Solunion Group is mainly affected by the non-life underwriting risk, where catastrophic credit and surety risk is the main contributor.